Tap Dance City: Stud record

 Tap Dance City was retired from racing to become a breeding stallion at the Breeders' Stallion Station.
 To date he had made no impact as a sire of winners.
 He was "put out of stud" in Japan on 12 May 2011.

+In popular culture

+An anthropomorphized version of Tap Dance City appears as a character in Umamusume: Pretty Derby, voiced by Minami Shinoda.